Maserati: The Maserati brothers

-The Maserati brothers, Alfieri (1887–1932), Bindo (1883–1980), Carlo (1881–1910), Ettore (1894–1990), and Ernesto (1898–1975), were all involved with automobiles from the beginning of the 20th century.
+The Maserati brothers, Alfieri (1887–1932), Bindo (1883–1980), Carlo (1881–1910), Ettore (1894–1990), and Ernesto (1898–1975), were involved with automobiles from the beginning of the 20th century.
 Alfieri, Bindo, and Ernesto built 2-litre Grand Prix cars for Diatto.
-In 1926, Diatto suspended the production of race cars, leading to the creation of the first Maserati and the founding of the Maserati marque.
+After Diatto suspended the production of race cars in 1926, the brothers founded the Maserati marque.
 One of the first Maseratis, driven by Alfieri, won the 1926 Targa Florio.
 Maserati began making race cars with 4, 6, 8, and 16 cylinders (two straight-eights mounted parallel to one another).

 The trident logo of the Maserati car company, designed by Mario Maserati, is based on Neptune's trident of Fountain of Neptune in Bologna's Piazza Maggiore.

-The trident logo of the Maserati car company, designed by Mario Maserati, is based on Neptune's trident of the Fountain of Neptune in Bologna's Piazza Maggiore.
+The company's trident logo, designed by Mario Maserati, is based on Neptune's trident of the Fountain of Neptune in Bologna's Piazza Maggiore.
 In 1920, one of the Maserati brothers used this symbol in the logo at the suggestion of family friend Marquis Diego de Sterlich.
-It was considered particularly appropriate for the sports car company due to the fact that Neptune represents strength and vigour; additionally the statue is a characteristic symbol of the company's original home city.
+It was considered appropriate for the sports car company because Neptune represents strength and vigour and the statue is a symbol of the company's original home city.

-Alfieri Maserati died in 1932, but three other brothers, Bindo, Ernesto, and Ettore kept the firm going.
+Alfieri Maserati died in 1932, but Bindo, Ernesto, and Ettore kept the firm going.

 Orsi ownership

-In 1937, the remaining Maserati brothers sold their shares in the company to the Adolfo Orsi family, who, in 1940, relocated the company headquarters to their home town of Modena, where it remains to this day.
+In 1937, the remaining Maserati brothers sold their shares in the company to the Adolfo Orsi family, who in 1940 moved the company headquarters to their home town of Modena, where it remains to this day.
 The brothers continued in engineering roles with the company.
 Racing successes continued, even against the giants of German racing, Auto Union and Mercedes.